vjekoart/retrovizor/Readme.md

 * ~Phase 2: design prototype~
 * ~Phase 3: code extraction: library and web components with test mechanisms~
 * Phase 4: content & pages, incl. related logic eg view-specific styles/scripts
-    * Pixel Hoodlum
-        * Add progress callback, on which image can be rendered so a user can see the process of degradation
-        * Implement "Download" action on the _Code page_
-        * Show loading state on the _Code page_
-        * Add slider for factor on the _Code page_
-        * Rename to _Image degradator_
     * Iteration: content is complete (reasonbly)
     * Iteration: proof reading and minor improvements
 * Phase 5: Add single E2E test - user journey (Jasmine, BDD)